rssalessio/torch-rl-learnable-environment/README.md

 Optionally, you can decide to set `_reward_fn` to `None` in case it is not possible to compute the reward (e.g., like in the Hopper environment where the reward function depends on some hidden variable).

+Make sure to regisgter your new environment in `learnable_environment/envs/registration.py` if you want to use the `make` function.

-Check the example in `learnable_environment/environments/classic_control/cartpole.py` for more details.
+Check the example in `learnable_environment/envs/classic_control/cartpole.py` for more details.

 ## How to add new ensembles or transition function models